Data-Science-for-Linguists-2025/News-Bias-Assessment/final-report.md

 #### Figure 1
 ![Token Frequencies of Fox News and Vox corpora](images/token_freq.png)

-#### The analysis portion of this project is divided into 3 parts: unigram analysis, bigram analysis, and a final comparison of subjective intensifier data
+#### The analysis portion of this project is divided into 3 parts: unigram analysis, bigram analysis, subjective intensifer analysis,and a final comparison of subjective intensifier data

 ### Unigram Analysis
 When assessing the most common unigrams in each of the corpora, it came as no surprise that stopwords and punctuation symbols are the most common.
 The Jupyter Notebook section for the unigram distribution is available [here](https://nbviewer.jupyter.org/github/Data-Science-for-Linguists-2025/News-Bias-Assessment/blob/main/data-pipeline.ipynb#Part-3:-Unigram-Analysis).
 The encoding term 'nbsp' was also a frequent unigram in the Fox News Opinion corpus.
 The WordClouds below demonstrate the most common unigrams in each corpus.
 In order to visualize these unigram frequencies in a meaningful way, I removed stopwords and most punctuation symbols in the WordClouds, leaving only words that carry substantial meaning.
 In further analyses, the stopwords and punctuation are kept.
 Figures 2, 3, 4, and 5 demonstrate the most common non-punctuation and non-stopword unigrams in each corpus.